Tips to help you stay in the reading loop

 The book club clock is ticking and you have yet to begin your novel.
 Who would think you, the rabid book lover, would find yourself falling more and more behind?
 You thought you did everything right from buying the book on time to mentally setting time aside to start reading.
 Unfortunately, the only thing you see is the dust collecting on your paperback or e-reader.
 Time is running out book friend, and so is the realization you may not finish your book club read on time.

 How do we overcome this walk of book shame?
 You can try faking it by doing an internet search on the synopsis of the book or even finding a review on Amazon or Goodreads.
 That might get you through the first moments of discussion but after awhile your book friends will leave you behind and you will, unfortunately go back to being that bump on the sofa again.
 With no time left, there are ways out there that will either help you finish or at the very least keep you in the discussion loop.
 Even though some consider these tips controversial to others they are reading lifesavers.

 Book movies: You've heard the ol' saying, "Don't judge a book by it's movie".
-Years ago we had a book club friend that never seemed to be able to complete the book on time.
+Years ago we had a friend that never seemed to complete the book on time.
 What this person would finish was the movie of the book.
 If there was a novel turned into a movie our friend was there.
 The problem with book to movies is that they are rarely done well.
 The movie will edit out favorite scenes, characters, quotes and even add completely different scenarios than in the novel.
 Our friends favorite line, "Was that in the book?" or this friend would even describe a scene from the movie that was not in the book.
 All led to much laughter and fun.